norihiro/obs-main-view-source/README.md

 No properties are provided.

+### Cache the main view

+Cache texture of the main view at the first rendering and reuse the cached texture for the later rendering.
+If enabled, the previous frame will be displayed if the source is nested.
+Also scene items overflowing the texture will be cropped.

 ## Build and install
 ### Linux
 Use cmake to build on Linux.
 After checkout, run these commands.